aelnaji/ARC_Dashboard/README.md

 The platform leverages advanced AI capabilities to streamline payment certificate generation, supplier quotation analysis, and document validation—critical workflows for construction contracting operations in the UAE region.

 ---
-## Business Context

- **This Project is a Collaboration between**  **Me and Jimmy Takieddine**, This was built specifically for **Al Ryum Contracting & General Transport LLC**, a leading construction company in Abu Dhabi, UAE.
-The dashboard addresses:

-- **Payment Certificate Management**: Streamlined generation and approval of contractor payment certificates
-- **Supplier Quotation Analysis**: AI-powered comparison and recommendation for material suppliers
-- **Document Validation**: Automated OCR and extraction from scanned documents
-- **VAT Compliance**: Integrated VAT calculations for UAE regulations

 ## Core Features